 This is the initial public offering of our common shares.
-We are offering common shares, no par value per share, and the selling shareholders named in this prospectus, which include certain of our affiliated shareholders are offering, in the aggregate, common shares.
+We are offering 2,988,600 common shares, no par value per share, and the selling shareholders named in this prospectus, which include certain of our affiliated shareholders are offering, in the aggregate, 2,111,400 common shares.
 We will not receive any proceeds from the common shares sold by the selling shareholders.
-We currently expect the initial public offering price to be between US\$ and US\$ per common share.

 Prior to this offering there has been no public market for our common shares.
-We intend to apply for listing of our common shares on The NASDAQ Global Market under the symbol "DTEA."
+Our common shares have been approved for listing on The NASDAQ Global Market under the symbol "DTEA."

 We are eligible to be treated as an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933 and, as a result, are subject to reduced public company reporting requirements.
-See "Prospectus Summary - Implications of Being an Emerging Growth Company and a Foreign Private Issuer.'
+See "Prospectus Summary - Implications of Being an Emerging Growth Company and a Foreign Private Issuer."

 Investing in our common shares involves risk.
-See "Risk Factors" beginning on page 13.
+See "Risk Factors" beginning on page 14.